ydahal1/ydahal1/jokes.md

-A steak pun is a rare medium well done.
+A magician was driving down the street and then he turned into a driveway.

 [
-Fri Nov  7 00:28:53 UTC 2025
+Sat Nov  8 00:26:30 UTC 2025
  ]